NoeliaCI/coffee-meows/README.md

 ---

-#### House Rules Section
+### House Rules Page

-* The House rules section will give the user the guidelines for the best and safest experience when visiting the cafe.
+* The House rules page will give the user the guidelines for the best and safest experience when visiting the cafe.
-* The house rules section contains a list with paw icons inside a box.
+* The house rules page contains a list with paw icons over a cat themed background.

 ![House rules section](assets/documentation/rules-page.png)